jhihsheng/jbook/dipole_launch_plasmon.md

-# Comparison of dipole radiations in Vacuum and above a metal film
+# Comparison of dipole radiations in vacuum and above a metal film

 ```{list-table} Dipole radiation and launching plasmon.
 Simulation with [Meep units](https://meep.readthedocs.io/en/latest/Introduction/#units-in-meep).
 :header-rows: 1